 Congratulations on your pregnancy!
 The fact that you are pregnant does not influence the registration kit test.
 However, you are only allowed to donate stem cells at least six months after giving birth and if you are not or no longer breastfeeding (or if you are willing to stop breastfeeding for a week).

 The result of the test can be influenced if the registration kit is used within five minutes after your last sip of coffee or alcohol or your last cigarette.
+In that case, you can request a new set of swabs via our contact form.

 I am already registered as a stem cell donor